abdelrauf-44/Self-Balancing-Robot/README.md

 Modular structure for easy tuning and testing

-📡 Features
+# 📡 Features

 Real-time balance stabilization

 Adjustable PID parameters

-Status indication using LEDs

-Push-button interaction

 Compact embedded implementation

-🧪 Results & Observations
+# 🧪 Results & Observations

 The robot can balance successfully for short to medium durations.